Nationally Recognized Defense Lawyer – Best Selling Author – Keynote Speaker

 - Travels From

-Jose Baez is recognized nationally and internationally as the brilliant defense attorney who in 2011 achieved a stunning victory with an acquittal verdict for Casey Anthony.
+Jose Baez is recognized nationally and internationally as the brilliant defense lawyer who in 2011 achieved a stunning victory with an acquittal verdict for Casey Anthony.

 With an inspirational story that takes him from New York to Miami, Jose was the youngest of four children raised by a hardworking single mother who often had to work 2 and 3 jobs to make ends meet.
 Discouraged at an early age Jose dropped out of school in the ninth grade.
 However, after a few years of seeing what the world had to offer those with no direction Jose determined to make more out of life for himself and for his family.
 At the age of 17, with his mother’s permission, he joined the United States Navy to serve his country.
 Upon completion of his enlistment Jose took advantage of the G.I.
 Bill and applied for and was accepted at Florida State University.
 Although being the youngest of four siblings Jose was the first in his family to attend and graduate from college.
 Upon graduation he went on to St. Thomas University School of Law where he quickly began to demonstrate his natural trial skill abilities by winning several awards such as the “Best student for Trial Advocacy” and “Moot Court competitions.”